rtogn/YouTube-Comment-Sentiment-Analysis-Website/SRS Doc For Youtube Comment Sentiment Analysis App.md

 5. From here the user will be able to select a video to watch in addition to viewing sentiment analysis information based on the comments in each video (like any video list on the app)
 6. The User will be directed to the player view upon selecting any given video

-#### 3.1.8 Functional Requirement 8: Manage Personal Channel Uploads- rob
+#### 3.1.8 Functional Requirement 8: Manage Personal Channel Uploads

 Description: User can view and upload videos to their own personal YouTube channel from within the YCSA interface
 1. From any page the User can click on their account icon, if logged in, to navigate to the Channel page